-To help with this, I've come up with a few ways to increase my blogging productivity– specifically when it comes to writing.
-While all these really do help, one I have found myself struggling with the most (while perhaps being the most valuable) is simply putting my thoughts into drafts to begin with.
+To help with this, I've come up with a few ways to increase my writing productivity and have even played around with audio typing when the mood hits.
+While all these really do help, sometimes I myself struggling with simply putting my thoughts into drafts to begin with.

 The concept of this one is simple, and that is when you are burnt-out and can't write a coherent sentence, go into a draft article and simply write out your thoughts.
 It could sound great or it could simply be word vomit, but simply getting anything out into a draft article will put you leaps and bounds ahead when you do want to sit down for final publication.

 Going into a draft article you've been dreading writing to find you already have 200 words with the article premise in it is a great motivation boost.
 So, when you are feeling drained and unmotivated, give your future self a lift by jotting down some ideas and moving on.
 Something is better than nothing, and you'll especially feel it if you do this one- which is why I want to prioritize this activity for as many articles as I can moving forward.